Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 It is also required, for a reasonable efficiency to optimize and normalize dataset from which the algorithm will be built upon.
-The significant matter is to provide good quality images, for face recognition we would probably want straight face, without rotation and with the same scale as the rest of the photos, also with an equal lighting \[10\].
+The significant matter is to provide good quality images, for face recognition straight face is a suggested look, without rotation and with the same scale as the rest of the photos, also with an equal lighting
+\[10\].
 But it is not always possible to provide such resources.
 Good practice would be to implement image processing that equalize the appearance of the given object.

 Next general task in facial recognition is to extract features \[9\].
-We would also want to reduce dimensionality of the image, so that the data that needs to be processed is not that enormous, and yet the important features are conserved.
+Dimensionality of the image is needed to be reduced, so that the data that needs to be processed is not that enormous, and yet the important features are conserved.